Subscribe to blog updates via email »

-You can try a free task with Fancy Hands, or start with one of the smaller plans, but if you’re just getting started, I think it’s better to start with the bigger plan, which costs $65 a month.
+You can try Fancy Hands with one of the smaller plans, but if you’re just getting started, I think it’s better to start with the bigger plan, which costs $75 a month.

 If you let that thinking hold you back, you’ll never progress.
 Yes, I get some free tasks if you sign up through this link.
 If you don’t believe me on this one, you can use this link instead.

 The problem with trying one task, or a few tasks, is that it puts up another barrier to you learning how to delegate.
 You’ll treat your precious few tasks like they’re your last few M&Ms. You’ll want to use them wisely.

 But if you have more tasks, you start to think more creatively.
 You schedule a couple of meetings, you get some flight information, you have them research dog walkers.
 Then, you decide maybe you’ll have them prank call your fourth grade science teacher.

 The point is, as you try more things, you get a feel for what works, what doesn’t, and just how expansive your assistant needs are.
 Then you can downgrade to a smaller plan if you see fit.
 If nothing else, think of the $75 as a lesson in delegation.

 Thanks to Fancy Hands, I’m running for President

 To get used to using Fancy Hands, it’s best to delegate whatever pops into your head.
 I’m turning 35 soon, so that makes me eligible to run for President of the United States.
 I was chatting with a friend about how I’d like to announce at my birthday party that I’m running for President.